clvrai/MAML-tf/README.md

 ## What's inside the training?

 ### Tricks
-For regression, don't use batch normalization if the `K` is too small.
+For regression, don't use batch normalization if the `K` is small (e.g., less than 10).

 ## Related Work and Reference
 - [1] Matching Networks for One Shot Learning